 A similar concept you may have heard of is Enterprise Resource Planning (ERP), which you can find more information about from the Syte Consulting Group.
 The primary difference is that SCM focuses primarily on the supply chain processes while ERP handles a variety of other business aspects as well, such as human resource functions and finances and inventory management.
 Therefore it is important not to confuse the two when you are looking solely for supply management solutions.

 In many articles, SCM is often referred to as the manufacture of products for large organizations.
 However, it can also be argued that supply chain management (SCM) is also important for the health of smaller organizations; poor development and delivery of products and services to customers can pose a significant risk to the life of a small organization for example.
 In many companies, supply chain organizations seem to be fed by systems like enterprise resource planning systems for information, but they struggle to get the kind of data they need to make sound strategies and business decisions.
+This problem can be tackled by using robust reverse ETL tools, such as Grouparoo (https://www.grouparoo.com/solutions/reverse-etl) that could help you retrieve information stored on the ERP system or database and connect that data to whatever SaaS application the company uses.
+Having such software tools at your disposal can allow you to better understand customer information and make informed business decisions based on verified data.

 New collaborative systems and smart procurement practices, such as pre-qualification of suppliers, can help product developers identify the right components in advance based on factors such as parts availability, quality and cost.
 With a solid alliance management program, you are better equipped to harness the talent in your supply base to create sustainable, value-driven improvements.